ePages-de/epages-devportal/_posts/2019/2019-07-31-consistency.md

 Consistency already starts in the development phase.
 That's when developers craft the translation keys for the UI texts.
-But it's not about the UI texts, it's more about the translation keys for the UI texts.
 Translation keys have corresponding values for each of the available languages, and these values are stored as translations in individual locale files.
 Imagine those keys as placeholders within the code.
 This way several locales can be supported without the need to adapt the code for each of them.